 Cryptography is widely used across all Acra services for:

 - data protection: during encryption, searchable encryption, masking and tokenization;

-- transport protection and authentication: during mutual authentication and encryption used in Themis Secure Session and TLS;
+- transport protection and authentication: during mutual authentication and encryption used in Themis Secure Session (deprecated since 0.91.0) and TLS;

 - audit logging: when calculating integrity checks of log messages and log chains;